 First-Time Buyer's Guide to Multiplex Homes in Vancouver

 You do not need to start with a condo.
-CMHC-insured mortgages let first-time buyers purchase a multiplex with just 5% down, and rental income from other units can cover 60-80% of your mortgage.
+CMHC-insured mortgages let first-time buyers purchase a whole fourplex with 10% down (or a single multiplex unit with as little as 5% on the first $500K), and rental income from other units can cover 60-80% of your mortgage.
 Here is exactly how it works, what programs you qualify for, and what the process looks like step by step.

 Key Topics